binipringle/right-to-be-forgotten/_texts/0-outline.md

 ## III.
 Raising and resolving evidentiary objections

-**Motion to suppress** is a pretrial motion that argues that the opposing party’s evidence was illegally obtained.
+**Motion to suppress** is a pretrial motion that argues that the opposing party’s evidence was _illegally obtained_.

-**Motion in limine** is a pretrial motion to exclude evidence or seeking permission to include evidence, as allowed under the FRE.
+**Motion in limine** is a pretrial motion to exclude or include evidence.

-**Objection** is made by a party in trial to stop the other party from admitting evidence not allowed by the FRE as evidence (for example, an incompetent witness) and is made before that evidence is admitted.
-If evidence is inadmissible but a party does not object in a timely manner and/or fails to state the specific ground of the objection, the evidence might be admitted.
+**Objection** is made in trial to stop the other party from admitting evidence not allowed by the FRE.
+An objection is made before the evidence is admitted.
+If evidence is inadmissible but a party does not object in time and/or fails to state the specific ground of the objection, the evidence might be admitted.

-**Motion to strike** is made by a party when an item of evidence not allowed by the FRE has already entered the record.
+**Motion to strike** is made in trial when an item of evidence not allowed by the FRE has already entered the record.
 A motion to strike is a recourse a party uses when they weren’t fast enough to forestall objectionable evidence; if the motion to strike is granted, the judge tells the jury that the item is struck from the evidence and they should ignore.

 **Offer of proof**.
-If one party objects to the evidence they can make an offer of proof to show the judge what the evidence entails. *If the party doesn’t make the offer of proof, the party waives the right to object on appeal.* If the substance of the evidence is apparent from the context, the party doesn’t have to make an offer of proof. (pp. 44-45)
+If one party objects to the evidence they can make an offer of proof to show the judge what the evidence entails. _If the party doesn’t make the offer of proof, the party waives the right to object on appeal._ If the substance of the evidence is apparent from the context, the party doesn’t have to make an offer of proof. (pp. 44-45)

 ---

 ## IV.
 Preserving claims of error

 **Rule 103**.
-If there was an error in an evidentiary ruling, a party may claim error if the erroneous ruling affects a substantial right of the party **and** (1) if the ruling admits evidence, a party (A) timely objects or moves to strike; **and** (B) states the specific ground, unless it was apparent from the context; **or** (2) if the ruling excludes evidence, a party informs the court of its substance by an offer of proof, unless the substance was apparent from the context.
+If there was an error in an evidentiary ruling, a party may claim error if the erroneous ruling affects a substantial right of the party _and_ (1) if the ruling admits evidence, a party (A) timely objects or moves to strike; **and** (B) states the specific ground, unless it was apparent from the context; _or_ (2) if the ruling excludes evidence, a party informs the court of its substance by an offer of proof, unless the substance was apparent from the context.
 If the evidence is not challenged in a timely manner, an appellate court will not consider the evidentiary challenge.

 **Plain error** is an error that is so egregious that a reasonable person would lose faith in the justice system.
 A court may take notice of a plain error affecting a substantial right, even if the claim of error was not properly preserved.
 Fed.
 R. Evid.
 103(e).